awsdocs/amazon-s3-userguide/doc_source/specifying-s3-encryption.md

  When you create an object, you can specify the use of server\-side encryption with Amazon S3\-managed encryption keys to encrypt your data\.
 This is true when you are either uploading a new object or copying an existing object\.
 This encryption is known as SSE\-S3\.

 You can specify SSE\-S3 using the S3 console, REST APIs, AWS SDKs, and AWS CLI\.
 For more information, see the topics below\.

+For a sample of how to copy an object without encryption, see [Copying objects](copy-object.md)\.

 ## Using the S3 console<a name="add-object-encryption-s3"></a>